yamachig/Lawtext/README.md

 Besides, recently, some breakthroughs are made in the field of Japanese law management:

 - [e-LAWS](http://www.soumu.go.jp/menu_news/s-news/01gyokan01_02000052.html) (released in October 2016), authentic database and publishing system for laws, for use inside the government.
 By e-LAWS, all current law documents in Japan are formally stored as digital.
 - [Standard law XML](https://elaws.e-gov.go.jp/download/) (released in May 2017), standardized paragraph-level markup format for Japanese laws.
-Any Japanese law is now made public as standard law XML (in addition to HTML already available).
+Most of the major Japanese laws are now made public as standard law XML (in addition to HTML already available).
 - [e-Gov laws API](https://elaws.e-gov.go.jp/apitop/) (released in June 2017), an open web API which provides standard law XML.
 - [Renewed e-Gov laws search](https://elaws.e-gov.go.jp/) (released in November 2020).
 Before renewal, it provided the laws HTML, which often could not be pretty-printed and are not reusable for editing.
 It now provides RTF or PDF.